kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1976</span> Imelda Marcos and Muammar Gaddafi stage a week-long bed-in in Libya to protest the ongoing conflict in Muslim Mindanao, resulting in the Tripoli Agreement, whereby they encourage the feuding parties to "Make love, not war."

-- <span class=year>1977</span> Mae Anne Padolina, the first Japayuki, departs for the Land of the Rising Yen to perform *tinikling* and *maglalatik* for cultural events.
+- <span class=year>1977</span> Mae Anne Padolina, the first Japayuki, departs for the Land of the Rising Sun to perform *tinikling* and *maglalatik* for cultural events.
 Tens of thousand others enroll in folk dance classes.

 - <span class=year>1978</span> Folk-singer Freddie Aguilar releases the iconic song "Anak Ka Ng Ina Mo" which is then shortened to "Anak" for marketing purposes.
 It is eventually translated and sung to a billion languages.